afranks86/blogdown-site/content/authors/admin/_index.md

   link: https://scholar.google.com/citations?user=GXkVYUAAAAAJ&hl=en
 ---

+### Bio
-I am an Assistant Professor in the [Department of Statistics and Applied Probability](https://www.pstat.ucsb.edu/) at the University of California, Santa Barbara.
-My research interests include covariance estimation, Bayesian inference, sensitivity analysis, causal inference, and missing data.
-I'm interested in the analysis of  "omics" data, with a recent focus on proteomics.
-I also work in sports analytics with a focus on basketball.

-I am on the executive committee of the [Career Development Network (CDN)](https://academicdatascience.org/cdn) for the [Academic Data Science Alliance (ADSA)](https://academicdatascience.org).
+I am an Assistant Professor in the [Department of Statistics and Applied Probability](https://www.pstat.ucsb.edu/) at the University of California, Santa Barbara and am on the executive committee of the [Career Development Network (CDN)](https://academicdatascience.org/cdn) for the [Academic Data Science Alliance (ADSA)](https://academicdatascience.org).
+My research interets include covariance estimation, sensitivity analysis and causal inference, missing data,  high throughput applications in biology ("omics"), Bayesian statistics and sports.

+### Research Interests
+**Covariance Estimation.** My work on covariance estimation includes methods  for characterizing variability in large scale covariance matrices across multiple groups [\[JMLR, 2019\]](/publication/2019-shared/) or as a function of continuous covariates [\[Biometrics, 2020\]](/publication/2020-reducing/), as well as the relationship between covariance estimation and undirected graph estimation [\[in review\]](/publication/2021-wang-confounding).
+I have applied these covariance estimations predominently to applications in biology,  [e.g \[JASA, 2014\]](/publication/2014-covariance/).

+**Causal inference and Sensitivity Analysis.**  I am interested interpretable and fleixble methods for assessing sensitivity to untestable assumptions in causal inference [\[JASA, 2019\]](/publication/2019-flexible/) and missing data problems [\[PNAS, 2020\]](/publication/2020-nmar/).
+Recently, my interest has focused on how we can leverage dependence among multiple treatments [\[in review\]](/publication/2021-zheng-copula/) to help inform sensitivity analyses.
+An extension of this work explores partial identification and sensitivity analysis in the Bayesian paradigm [\[ACIC, 2022\]](/publication/2022-bayes-multi-treat/).

+**High-throughput biology.** My applied work is largely is largely focused on to methods for the analysis of transcriptomic and proteomic datasets.
+I'm particularly interested in understanding the relationship between mRNA and protein levels as it pertains to the role of post-transcriptional regulation, see e.g. [\[JASA, 2015\]](/publication/2014-covariance/) and [\[PLoS Genetics, 2015\]](/publication/2014-csardi/), and [\[PloS Comp Bio, 2017\]](/publication/2017-post/).
+Currently, I have an [NIH R01 grant](https://reporter.nih.gov/search/ZgqVmNG1fk2ufP_f9mI3Rg/project-details/10378378) to study post-transcriptional regulation in single cells, jointly with [Nikolai Slavov](https://slavovlab.net/) at Northeastern University.

+**Sports.** I also work on statistical problems in sports, predominantly in basketball.
+My work includes a spatio-temporal analysis of player-tracking data [\[AOAS, 2015\]](/publication/2014-characterizing/) and methods for understanding the reliability and stability of commonly used performance metrics [\[JQAS, 2016\]](/publication/2016-meta/).
+See our recent review paper on modeling player and team performance in basketball [\[Ann.
+Rev. of Stats. and App.
+2020\]](/publication/2020-modeling/).